 2. Gregg Knapp posted an amazing video on YouTube in which he showed the Fidget Cube printing while folded up.
 This was completely badass and when I saw that video, I immediately wished that I had made my original model that way.
 He made the folded-up version by using Blender to modify an STL of the Fidget Cube.
 I did the same thing by modifying my OpenSCAD code, so that it could still work in the Thingiverse Customizer.

 3. Of course, to make a *star*.
-I’ve always wished that I could modify the Fidget Cube design so that two could be nested together to make one of the most amazing objects I have ever seen: the Yoshimoto Cube.
+I’ve always wished that I could modify the Fidget Cube design so that two could be nested together to make one of the most amazing objects I have ever seen: the Yoshimoto Cube (you can get one on Amazon called Magic Star).
 There is a nice model of a Yoshimoto Cube on Thingiverse by designer 2ROBOTGUY, but it’s for one that you print pieces of separately and then assemble; I wanted to make one with print-in-place hinges.
 Sadly, this is not possible, at least not within the scope of my existing Fidget Cube design.
 The hinges get in the way of the nesting.
 However, we can be halfway happy: the Fidget Star is one-half of a Yoshimoto Cube.
 That means that in its star configuration, the Fidget Star is a Stellated Rhombic Dodecahedron, which is exactly half of the volume of the cube formation it makes when folded the other way.

 The end result is a model that 3D prints in its folded cube-state, but unfolds to a surprising Stellated Rhombic Dodecahedron shape.
 And this time I included demo models that are optimized for printing on most 3D printers.
 You can still use the Customizer if you need to tweak things a little more.
 Go get it: